Rock Climbing 101: Top Squamish Climbs and More!

 Getting Started

-• Practice mock leading on top rope: Some top ropers may have difficulty transitioning to lead climbing.
-Matt from Escape Route recommends placing gear or clipping quickdraws on top rope to gain confidence before you lead climb.
+- Practice mock leading on top rope: Some top ropers may have difficulty transitioning to lead climbing.
+It is recommend to place gear or clip quickdraws on top rope to gain confidence before you lead climb.

 Local Favourite Climbs and Areas